Stacie Adams:

 E.M.
 Sole:

 E. M. Sole is a proud resident of Nebraska, living there with three jack russell terriers and a very confused cat.
 She was given the gift of the love of literature of all types by her grandmother, a gift that has grown in value through the years.
-Her short stories have appeared in Lorelei Signal and Liquid Imagination.
+Her short fiction has appeared in Mystic Signals, Liquid Imagination, and here at INfective INk.

 05/08/13, The Inheritance